AxsKramer/platzi-conf-hawai/README.md

-# platzi-conf-hawai
+# Platzi Conf Hawaii

-Simple project using bootstrap framework to create a web page about the conference of platzi in hawai.
+Simple project using bootstrap framework to create a web page about the conference of platzi in hawaii.